How to Become a Rhodes Scholar

 Getting the Acceptance

-If you’ve wow-ed the panelists from start to finish, you should expect to receive an acceptance to the Rhodes Scholarship.
+If you’ve wow-ed the panellists from start to finish, you should expect to receive an acceptance to the Rhodes Scholarship.
 The winners are announced the day after American Thanksgiving.

-The process of applying for the Rhodes Scholarship may seem daunting but remember to take it one step at a time and be as authentic as possible.
+Applying for the Rhodes Scholarship may seem daunting, but remember to take it one step at a time and be as authentic as possible.

 The acceptance rate for the Rhodes Scholarship proves just how difficult it is to obtain.
-Out of thousands of applicants, only 103 scholarships are given out worldwide per year, with 32 of these scholarships awarded to U.S. citizens.
+Out of thousands of applicants, around 100 scholarships are given worldwide annually, with 32 of these scholarships awarded to U.S. citizens.

 For many reasons, aspiring Rhodes Scholars should start preparing as soon as their first year.
 It’s essential to form close relationships with professors while making a positive impact at their college.

-If you don’t receive a Rhodes Scholarship after the first time that you apply and want to give it another shot, keep in mind that you are only permitted to apply one additional time.
+If you don’t receive a Rhodes Scholarship after the first time you apply and want to give it another shot, remember that you are only permitted to apply one additional time.
 You must also apply within the same constituency as your previous application.

 While it may be hard to obtain a Rhodes Scholarship, it’s not impossible.
-If you’re a natural-born leader with stellar academics, an immense passion for the subject you’re studying, and eager to make a difference in the world, you may be a great fit!
+You may be a great fit if you’re a natural-born leader with stellar academics, an immense passion for the subject you’re studying, and an eagerness to make a difference in the world!

 FAQs: How to Become a Rhodes Scholar